Ask a question. Get some advice.

 When you take on a ride like the Lu Lacka Wyco Hundo, you might have some questions, We are here to answer as many as we can think of.
 Please feel free to email me and let me know what other questions you have.
 Please be aware that I only answer email on Wednesdays at night.
 You might not get an immediate response, but the ride isn't for a few months so you should be ok.

-Registration opened on Jan 1, 2020 and sold out within the week.
+Registration opens on Jan 1, 2021 at midnight.
+Follow this link to the registration page.
 If you missed out on registration, there are charity spots available on bike reg.
 If you want another way into the ride, you can always volunteer, or maybe you or your company would like to become a sponsor.

 We suggest that everyone stay at the official event hotel.
-That hotel is the Holiday Inn Express in Pittston, Pa.
-They have a special rate of $84 per night for riders.
+That hotel is the Best Western Plus in Pittston, Pa.
+They have a special rate of $74 per night for riders.

 People who like to camp out often stay at the beautiful Francis Slocum State Park before the ride.